Turkey Basics - Safe Thawing

 Allow about 30 minutes per pound.

-First be sure the turkey is in a leak-proof plastic bag to prevent cross-contamination and to prevent the turkey from absorbing water, resulting in a watery product.
+First be sure the turkey is in a leak-proof plastic bag to prevent cross-contamination and to prevent the turkey from absorbing water.

 Submerge the wrapped turkey in cold tap water.
 Change the water every 30 minutes until the turkey is thawed.
 Cook the turkey immediately after it is thawed.